New to The Street / Newsmax TV Announces its Line-up for Episode #412, Nine Interviews, Airing Sunday, December 4, 2022, 10-11 AM ET

 New to The Street's 412th TV episode line-up, features the following nine (9) corporate interviews:

 1).
-Quantum Computing- Quantum Computing, Inc.'s (NASDAQ: QUBT) ($QUBT) interviews with Robert Liscouski, President, CEO, and Chairman, and Hunter Gaylor, Industry Expert/Advisor
+Quantum Computing- Quantum Computing, Inc.'s QUBT ($QUBT) interviews with Robert Liscouski, President, CEO, and Chairman, and Hunter Gaylor, Industry Expert/Advisor

 2).
-American Made Product - American Rebel, Inc.'s (NASDAQ: AREB) ($AREB) interview with Andy Ross, Chairman, and CEO.
+American Made Product - American Rebel, Inc.'s AREB ($AREB) interview with Andy Ross, Chairman, and CEO.

 3).
-Ecological Solutions- The Sustainable Green Team (OTC: SGTM) ($SGTM) and VRM BioLogik Group (VRM) presentation by Ken Bellamy, Founder VRM BioLogik.
+Ecological Solutions- The Sustainable Green Team SGTM ($SGTM) and VRM BioLogik Group (VRM) presentation by Ken Bellamy, Founder VRM BioLogik.

 4).
 Cryptocurrency – Volt Inu's (CRYPTO: VOLT) ($VOLT) interviews with Community Leaders, Pablo Cro, Ozzy, and Power Wright.

 5).
-Hemp Cigarettes - Hempacco Co., Inc.'s (NASDAQ: HPCO) ($HPCO) interviews with Sandro Piancone, Co-Founder/CEO, and Jorge Olson, Co-Founder/ Chief Marketing Officer.
+Hemp Cigarettes - Hempacco Co., Inc.'s HPCO ($HPCO) interviews with Sandro Piancone, Co-Founder/CEO, and Jorge Olson, Co-Founder/ Chief Marketing Officer.

 6).
 Cryptocurrency- Apotheosis Investments Global, Inc.'s ($OSIS) ("OSIS") interviews with Co-founders Chris Tabaro and Jalal Ibrahimi.

 7).
-Email/Messenger Privacy Solutions - Sekur Private Data, Ltd.'s (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) interview with Alain Ghiai, CEO.
+Email/Messenger Privacy Solutions - Sekur Private Data, Ltd.'s SWISF SKUR GDT interview with Alain Ghiai, CEO.

 9).
-"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) (Sekur®).
+"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. SWISF SKUR GDT (Sekur®).

 New to The Street airs from the Nasdaq MarketSite studio TV Host Jane King's interview with Chris Tabaro, President / Co-Founder, and Jalal Ibrahimi, Vice-President/ Co-Founder of Apotheosis Investments Global, Inc. ($OSIS) ("OSIS").
 OSIS offers an ecosystem for end-users who like to tokenize their assets, goods, and services.
 The Company focuses on getting everyday people involved with Web 3.0, using simple applications to create NFTs, tokens, and "Smart Contracts."
 Jalal has a finance and accounting background and talks to viewers about his responsibilities to the Company's business operations.
 Chris talks about his vision; seeing a world that lacks trust in financial transactions, he saw an opportunity with blockchain technology to secure and verify assets and transactions.
 Chris shows viewers his 1,500-page, 50-month road map for the Company's future.
 Together Chris and Jalal started the OSIS platform with a 5-year plan to be one of the largest tokenized ecosystems where industries, governments, businesses, and individuals can utilize "Smart Contracts" for all transactions.
 The on-screen QR code is available during the show; download or visit Apotheosis Investments Global, Inc. ($OSIS) ("OSIS") - https://osisplatform.com/.

-American Rebel, Inc. (NASDAQ: AREB), through its wholly-owned operating subsidiaries, operates primarily as a designer, manufacturer, and marketer of branded safes and personal security and self-defense products.
+American Rebel, Inc. AREB, through its wholly-owned operating subsidiaries, operates primarily as a designer, manufacturer, and marketer of branded safes and personal security and self-defense products.
 The Company also designs and produces branded apparel and accessories and now intends to enter the E-Bike market - www.americanrebel.com.

 About VRM BioLogik Group: